-Grant Public Schools is an equal opportunity education institution and will not discriminate on the basis of race, color, religion, national origin, sex or handicap in its activities, programs or employment practices as required by Title VI, Title IX and Section 504.
+Orchard View Public Schools is an equal opportunity education institution and will not discriminate on the basis of race, color, religion, national origin, sex or handicap in its activities, programs or employment practices as required by Title VI, Title IX and Section 504.

-BILL OF RIGHTS FOR GPS ATHLETES
+BILL OF RIGHTS FOR OVPS ATHLETES

 - I. Right to participate at a level commensurate with each student's maturity and ability - II.
 Right to have qualified leadership - III.
-Right to participate in safe and healthy environments - IV.
-Right to proper preparation for participation in sports - V. Right to an equal opportunity to strive for success - VI.
-Right to be treated with dignity - VII.
+Right to play as a student and not as an adult - IV.
+Right to participate in safe and healthy environments - V. Right to proper preparation for participation in sports - VI.
+Right to an equal opportunity to strive for success - VII.
+Right to be treated with dignity - VIII.
 Right to have fun in sports